durandtibo/arctix/docs/docs/index.md

 By default, Python tries to show the values of all the tensor/array.
 The `arctix` library was developed to easily compute structured string representation of nested objects.
-`arctix` provides a function `summary` that can indicate if two complex/nested objects are equal or not.
+`arctix` provides a function `summary` to compute the string representation.

 ```pycon
 >>> import numpy